Telos-Canton/TelosCanton-Docs/TelosCantonReviewPromisesAndPlans2019.md

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/TPS_Logo_200X200.png)

-7. **TCDC (Telos Chinese Developer Community)**: Telos Chinese developer community is a community where developers exchange development materials, organize development training, and strive to get support from the Telos Foundation.
+7. **TCDC (Telos Chinese Developer Community)**: As the Chinese developers generally poor standard of English and popularity of Telos's DApp development needs to be improved, in order to enable more Chinese developers to join us, the establishment of "Telos Chinese developer community" is very necessary.
+Telos Canton will work with other Chinese BPs and community members to form this community, editing, translating, writing and exchange information on the development, organize development training, and strive to get support from the Telos Foundation.
+In addition, Telos Canton believes that developers should be encouraged to develop DApps that are positive for society and that create real value.

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/TCDC_Logo_200X200.png)

-8. GSC ([The Good Grants Selection Committee](https://goodblock.io/goodgrant)): A DApp rewards program initiated by GoodBlock.
+8. **GSC ([The Good Grants Selection Committee](https://goodblock.io/goodgrant))**: A DApp rewards program initiated by GoodBlock.
 As a member of the Election Committee, Telos Canton is striving to successfully recommend one or two potential DApps for free system resources support in 2019.

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/Promise/GoodGrant_Logo_200X200.png)

-9. Assist in registering TLOS to the China cryptocurrency platform: such as "Feixiaohao", "Biniuniu", "Mytoken" and other China mainstream cryptocurrency platform.
+9. **Assist in registering TLOS to the China cryptocurrency platform**: such as "Feixiaohao", "Biniuniu", "Mytoken" and other China mainstream cryptocurrency platform.
 Please note that these platforms only provide market information on crypto currencies but not trading services.

 Voters are welcome to make suggestions for Telos Canton's commitments.
-We will adhere to the principle of “Fair, Justice, Open” and accept long-term supervision of voters.
+We will adhere to the principle of “**Fair, Justice, Open**” and accept long-term supervision of voters.

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/telos-canton-logo-slogan-200X200.png)